intuipay/intuipay-website-v2/README.md

 <img src="./images/tech stack.png" alt="tech stack" width="800">

 - **User Interface Layer**: Using walletconnect and integrating with traditional, regional / local payment methods
-- **Blockchain Layer**: Built on EDU Chain; consider to integrate with Solana for alternative options
+- **Blockchain Layer**: Built on Pharos; will be a multi-chain project (EDU Chain, Solana, Stellar, etc.) to prevent blockchain downtime and minimize network congestion and fees
-- **Custody & Security Layer**: Managed by Fireblocks and AWS
+- **Custody & Security Layer**: Managed by Circle and Fireblocks
 - **Conversion Layer**: (On & Off-ramp) Working with Circle; consider to work with MoonPay, Binance, OKX, and Stripe
 - **Compliance Layer**: (KYC/AML) Considering Elliptic and Onfido